illinois-cs241/illinois-cs241.github.io/_pages/quiz_topics.md

 * getpid vs getppid
 * How to use the WAIT exit status macros WIFEXITED etc.

 ## Quiz 3

-This quiz asks you about processes (fork, waitpid, waitpid macros, getpid/getppid, exec, and basic use of signals).

-## Quiz 4

 #### Topics